 In some cases, repeated issues come from:

-This does not always show clearly at first.
+This doesn’t always show clearly at first.
 It often appears as “random” problems.

-What this usually means: The site’s security setup may not be strong enough, or it has not been monitored properly.
-Ongoing WordPress support is important here — regular maintenance and monitoring help prevent vulnerabilities and keep your site stable.
+This usually means the site’s security setup may not be strong enough or hasn’t been properly monitored.
+Ongoing WordPress support is important here—regular maintenance and monitoring help prevent vulnerabilities and keep your site stable.
 Creating a development or staging site is also a best practice.
 This allows you to safely test updates and plugins before making changes to your live site, reducing the risk of breaking your website.

 7. Forms and Booking Systems Failing